Brooke Lierman: Political career

-In the legislature
+Maryland House of Delegates

 Lierman was sworn in as a member of the House of Delegates on January 14, 2015.
+She was a member of the Appropriations Committee from 2015 to 2019, afterwards serving on the Environment and Transportation Committee until 2023.
+She was also a member of the Women Legislators of Maryland and a co-chair of the Maryland Legislative Transit Caucus.

+In 2016, Lierman filed to run as a Delegate to the Democratic National Convention, representing Hillary Clinton.
+She received 14.5 percent of the vote in the Democratic primary election, coming in third in a field of nine candidates.
 Shortly after the election of President Donald Trump in November 2016, Lierman organized Baltimore Women United, a coalition of female volunteers and activists.
-During the 2020 United States presidential election, Lierman co-founded and co-chaired the Maryland Women for Biden organization.
+During the 2020 United States presidential election, she co-founded and co-chaired the Maryland Women for Biden organization.

 In August 2018, Lierman organized a protest against the opening of a campaign office for Larry Hogan in Baltimore City, highlighting his opposition of the Red Line and handling of the State Center station redevelopment project.